simplworld/simpl.world.website/_posts/2021-05-21-profiling-model-service.md

 Work on the Simpl simulation platform began in early 2016.
 The Wharton Learning Lab ran its first Simpl game for a class of 300 students in the fall of 2017.
 This launch was almost a disaster due to the poor performance of the game's model service.
 Afterwards, the `simpl-modelservice` package was rewritten to use asynchronous requests and to provide performance profiling.
-Using `simpl-modelservice` profiling, the development team performance tuned that first Simpl game against 300 simulated players.
-This led to the game running successfully for classes of 300+ students ever since.
+The game's development team performance tuned the game by running `simpl-modelservice` profiling against 300 simulated players.
+This resulted in the game running successfully for classes of 300+ students ever since.

+This post illustrates how `simpl-modelservice` profiling can be used to similarly load test your model service.

 ## The simpl-modelservice Profiling Functionality

-The `ProfileCase` class is used in the game's model service to create profiling tasks:
+The `ProfileCase` class is used in the game's model service to create profiling tasks simulating user actions:

 ```python
 class ProfileCase(unittest.TestCase):